 Art is nothing but the expression of our dream; the more we surrender to it, the closer we get to the inner truth of things, our dream-life, the true life that scorns questions and does not see them.
 Franz Marc.

-In 2016, a carbon dating of bones from a brown bear excavated in County Clare, Ireland, came up at 12,500 years old.
-And the readings confirm the bear as hunted, butchered and cooked by humans, families who possibly crossed a glacial land-bridge, linking south-west England to south-east Ireland, during the last ice age.
+In 2016, a carbon dating of bones excavated in County Clare, Ireland, confirmed a brown bear hunted, slaughtered and cooked by humans.
 Dated between 10860 and 10641 BC, these are the earliest known findings of human habitation in Ireland.
-Are these people, who left England back in the Palaeolithic era, by bridge or boat, the root of Irish descent?
+The readings suggest our male and female counterparts as crossing a glacial land-bridge, linking south-west England to south-east Ireland, during the last ice age.
+Are these people who left England back in the Palaeolithic era, by bridge or boat, the root of Irish descent?
 If so, who were their forebears?

 Do the paintings found in a complex of caves in the Dordogne region of southwestern France tell us of a cultured person in deification and wonder of life.
 Is their apparent artistic dexterity, thought to be around 17,000 years old, reminiscent of the great painters and printmakers such as Franz Marc and Pablo Picasso, coincidental?
 Were these cave painters aware of leaving such a marked trail?
 Where did their journey begin?
 Don’t ask questions, just paint the picture.